1) Who is eligible for residence at Welcome Home?

 2) How long can a resident stay at Welcome Home?

 A resident can stay for end of life care, as long as he or she is eligible for hospice care (with a six-month- or-less-prognosis).
 Studies have shown that people live longer than their prognosis once they are comfortable and have the appropriate care.
 Our residents are welcome as long as they are diagnosed with a terminal illness.
 If a resident improves and is no longer considered hospice eligible, we will help them find appropriate support and housing.

 3) How do you care for patients?

-Specially trained staff and volunteers from the community help provide support and care.
+Specially trained staff and volunteers help provide support and care.
 We partner with local hospice agencies to provide needed professional medical care.

 4) Is Welcome Home a religious organization?

 Welcome Home is for everyone, regardless of religion or beliefs.
 Because we believe that dying is very sacred and holy ground, we practice both mindfulness and prayer, honoring all of our residents and volunteers.